Pointe du Hoc: Aftermath

 At the end of the two-day action, the initial Ranger landing force of 225+ was reduced to about 90 fighting men.
 In the aftermath of the battle, some Rangers became convinced that French civilians had taken part in the fighting on the German side.
-A number of French civilians accused of shooting at American forces or of serving as artillery observers for the Germans were executed.
+A number of French civilians accused of shooting at US forces or of serving as artillery observers for the Germans were executed.